Cold Water Immersion Safety and Timing Tips Explained

 Cold Plunge FAQ: Getting Started Safely and Effectively

 Cold water immersion (CWI) involves submerging your body, or a significant portion of it, into water that’s typically below 60°F (15°C).
+Many people begin with short exposures at slightly warmer temperatures to help their bodies adapt more gradually.
 This can range from an outdoor lake or ocean swim in colder months to a dedicated cold plunge tub or a simple ice bath at home.
 The goal is to leverage the physiological responses to cold exposure for recovery and various health benefits.

 Benefits of Cold Water Immersion?